But while most supplements aren’t harmful, some may not be right for you if you have another health condition. You could also have side effects.

 It's the first line of defense against the symptoms of IBS, especially constipation.
 The best way to get it is naturally, like through whole grains, fruits, vegetables, and beans.
 Over-the-counter supplements that dissolve in water (called soluble fiber) may help if you have a hard time getting it in your diet.
 Be sure to drink lots of water while you take them.

 Too much fiber can sometimes make cramping and gas worse.
 If your symptoms don’t get better, talk to your doctor.
-She may recommend a dietitian who can give you a meal plan that can help you.
+They may recommend a dietitian who can give you a meal plan that can help you.

 Probiotics, Prebiotics, and Synbiotics

 Probiotics are “good” bacteria that may ease the belly pain and gas you get with IBS.
 There aren't specific recommendations on how much you should take, which kinds, or how often.
 Studies have shown there is a potential for benefit, but more research is needed.

 You can take supplements as capsules or sprinkle them as a powder on food.
 You also can get probiotics naturally in foods like yogurt, aged cheeses, kimchi, sauerkraut, miso, and tempeh.

 Prebiotics: These sugars serve as food for “good” bacteria and can help them grow.
 There’s not a lot of research on these supplements and how they can help with IBS, but they’re not harmful for most people.
 Fruits and vegetables are also good sources of prebiotics, especially bananas, onions, garlic, leeks, asparagus, and artichokes, plus soybeans and whole wheat foods.

 Synbiotics: These are a combination of probiotics and prebiotics.
 Early studies show these might help people with IBS.
 But doctors need more research to learn if and how they should be recommended.

 People in some studies said taking it gave them a better quality of life.